Mutrux Firm Injury Lawyers

 3. Who can be held responsible for a commercial truck accident?

 Liability in truck accidents can extend beyond the driver to include the trucking company, vehicle owner, maintenance providers, cargo loaders, and even manufacturers of faulty parts.
-Determining fault often requires accident reconstruction and expert analysis.
+Determining fault often requires accident reconstruction and professional analysis.

 4. How long do I have to file a truck accident lawsuit in Illinois or Missouri?